rgrove/rawgit/FAQ.md

 -   To report a non-critical issue, please [file an issue](https://github.com/rgrove/rawgit/issues) on RawGit's GitHub project.

 -   To report a security concern, please email `security@rawgit.com` privately.
-Feel free to encrypt your email using [my public key](https://rawgit.com/public-key.txt) if you're paranoid.
 Expect a response within 48 hours.

 -   To file a DMCA takedown notification or counter-notification, see [RawGit's DMCA Notice & Takedown Procedure](DMCA.md)